Black House in Nõmme

 Structure wise, it is an extremely complicated house.
 This is demonstrated for all to see by the black metal fence that required extremely accurate execution from the builder.
 The dedication put into this project by the client, the architect and the builder is evident all over the house.

-While life in the White House is conducted primarily on one level, there are actually three levels in the Black House – lofts housing children’s bedrooms are located on the top level.The parent’s bedroom, which is located in the street-side “corner tower”, is made private by a skilfully positioned strip window.
-The house is heated and cooled by a geothermal heat pump, which is located in the basement with the other utility systems.
+While life in the White House is conducted on a single level, there are three floors in the Black House.
+The division of interior space is quite conventional, each room fulfilling a definite function i.e. the living room, bedrooms, kitchen etc.The parent’s bedroom, located in the street-side “corner tower”, is made private by a skilfully positioned strip window.
+The top floor lofts house children’s bedrooms.

-Both the White and Black Houses are “intelligent” homes, and the architect hoped to prove with them that modern glass houses are also appropriate for Estonia’s climate.
+Both the White and Black Houses are Smart homes.The house is heated and cooled by a geothermal heat pump, which is located in the basement along with other utility systems.
+The architect aimed to prove that modern glass houses are also appropriate for Estonia with its cold climate.